babylonhealth/ios-playbook/Cookbook/Technical-Documents/SaaS.md

 Running this command will use `Brand/SaaS/SaaSConfigFileName.json` as a source of values for generated files.
 Files are generated from templates in the `SaaS/Templates` folder and are generated into `Brand/SaaS/Generated` folder.

-To create an Appcenter or Testflight build provide a name of config file with a `saas` parameter instead of a target:
+To create an AppCenter or Testflight build, provide a name of config file with a `saas` parameter instead of a target:

 ```
 bundle exec fastlane appcenter saas:SaaSConfigFileName